-As a champion of orchestral music Meyer creates concert experiences that bring classical music to new audiences.
+As a champion of orchestral music, Meyer creates concert experiences that bring classical music to new audiences.
 These endeavors range from conversational concerts to multimedia performances and include collaborations of all kinds.
 One of the most adventurous collaborations he created was Runway Duluth, a fashion and music collaboration that received national recognition and redefined what the concert experience can be.
-Most recently Meyer created The Beethoven Project, a collaboration between the DSSO and Minnesota Public Radio: During the five years of this project the DSSO will perform and record all of Beethoven’s nine symphonies and, at the same time, create concerts and events that shed a light on the master’s works and bring his music to new demographics.

-Outside of North America Meyer has conducted many orchestras in Europe and abroad, including appearances in South Africa, the Czech Republic, and Germany.
-In the operatic world he has led performances of Carmen and Don Giovanni with the Plovdiv Opera in Bulgaria and served as Assistant Conductor to the Michigan State University Opera Theatre, where he conducted Puccini’s La Bohème and Stravinsky’s The Rake’s Progress.
+Outside of North America, Meyer has conducted many orchestras in Europe and abroad, including appearances in South Africa, the Czech Republic, and Germany.
+In the operatic world he has led performances of Carmen and Don Giovanni with the Plovdiv Opera in Bulgaria and served as Assistant Conductor to the Michigan State University Opera Theatre, which he conducted in Puccini’s La Bohème and Stravinsky’s The Rake’s Progress.

 Meyer has studied with teachers like Neeme Järvi and Jorma Panula and, in addition, he assisted with numerous productions at the Deutsche Oper am Rhein (Germany), as well as at the Vienna State Opera (Austria) and the Teatro Real in Madrid (Spain).
-He holds Doctor of Musical Arts and Masters degrees in orchestral conducting from Michigan State University, where he worked with Leon Gregorian and Raphael Jimenez and also worked as Graduate Teaching Assistant.
+He holds Doctor of Musical Arts and Masters degrees in orchestral conducting from Michigan State University, where he also worked as Graduate Teaching Assistant.
 His Bachelor’s Degrees are from the Folkwang Conservatory in Germany (music) as well as the University Duisburg-Essen (philosophy).